 PhD in Oral Biology

-A PhD in Oral Biology is offered by the Division of Oral Biology in the Department of Periodontology and Oral Biology at Boston University’s Henry M. Goldman School of Dental Medicine.
+A PhD in Oral Biology is offered by the Department of Molecular & Cell Biology at Boston University’s Henry M. Goldman School of Dental Medicine.
 The PhD program in oral biology recruits students with backgrounds in the life and basic sciences that are interested in additional advanced training in dental and medical sciences.

-The aim of this program is to educate students in modern scientific approaches to oral biology and oral disease.
-The PhD program is designed for the student whose primary goal is to pursue a career in oral biology research.
+The aim of this program is to educate students in modern scientific approaches to oral and craniofacial biology and disease.
+The PhD program is designed for the student whose primary goal is to pursue an academic career in oral biology research.
 The oral cavity is unique regarding its microbiology, connective tissue structures, and host responses.
 Moreover, oral diseases present unsolved scientific challenges and novel biological phenomena.
 The importance of understanding the oral biology of diseases whose incidence and severity increase with age is clearly understood within the context of current demographic trends.

 Among the research topics explored in Oral Biology are: